 Barbara Rogers, CRNP, MN, AOCN, ANP-BC, is a nurse practitioner at Fox Chase Cancer Center in Philadelphia, Pennsylvania, and a retired lieutenant colonel in the U.S. Army Reserve.
 She has 40 years of oncology experience with the majority of that time focused on the care of patients with hematologic malignancies.

-She has held leadership positions in multiple organizations including serving on the ONS Board of Directors, chair of the ONS Nominating Committee, and chair of the Advanced Practice Test Development Committee of the Oncology Nursing Certification Corporation.
-Barbara is currently a member of the Education Committee of the Advanced Practitioner Society for Hematology and Oncology (APSHO).
+Ms. Rogers has held leadership positions in multiple organizations including serving on the ONS Board of Directors, chair of the ONS Nominating Committee, and chair of the Advanced Practice Test Development Committee of the Oncology Nursing Certification Corporation.
+She is currently a member of the Education Committee of the Advanced Practitioner Society for Hematology and Oncology (APSHO).

-Meredith Barnhart, LCSW-R, is the director of the Information Resource Center at The Leukemia & Lymphoma Society.
-In her role, she oversees 12 information specialists and one operations support coordinator who field inquiries from blood cancer patients and their loved ones.
-Meredith and her team provide comprehensive, personalized, and up-to-date information on blood cancers, treatment options including clinical trials, and support and financial resources.
+Meredith Barnhart, PhD, LCSW-R, OSW-C, is the director of the Information Resource Center at The Leukemia & Lymphoma Society (LLS).
+In her role, Dr. Barnhart oversees a team of information specialists who field inquiries from blood cancer patients and their loved ones.
+She and her team provide comprehensive, personalized, and up-to-date information on the blood cancers, treatment options that can include clinical trials, and support and financial resources.

-Meredith earned her master’s from Columbia University and is currently pursuing a doctorate in social work from the Graduate School of Social Service at Fordham University.
+Meredith has been awarded a Master's degree from Columbia University and a Doctor of Philosophy in social work from the Graduate School of Social Service at Fordham University.
 Her research focuses on the experiences and needs of families with multiple incidences of cancers.